Compile-time DI guardrails

 Captive Dependency

-singleton services capturing scoped or transient dependencies, including constructor injection, `IEnumerable<T>` collection captures, known scoped framework services such as `IOptionsSnapshot<T>`, EF Core contexts and `DbContextOptions<TContext>` registrations from `AddDbContext(...)`, `AddDbContextFactory(...)`, `AddDbContextPool(...)`, and `AddPooledDbContextFactory(...)` including service/implementation overload self-registrations, and high-confidence factory paths such as inline delegates, stable local delegate factories, method-group factories, `GetServices<T>()`, keyed resolutions, and `ActivatorUtilities.CreateInstance(...)` without explicit constructor arguments.
+singleton services capturing scoped or transient dependencies, including constructor injection, `IEnumerable<T>` collection captures, known scoped framework services such as `IOptionsSnapshot<T>`, EF Core contexts and `DbContextOptions<TContext>` registrations from `AddDbContext(...)`, `AddDbContextFactory(...)`, `AddDbContextPool(...)`, and `AddPooledDbContextFactory(...)` including service/implementation overload self-registrations, and high-confidence factory paths such as inline delegates, stable local delegate factories, method-group factories, `GetServices<T>()`, keyed resolutions, and `ActivatorUtilities.CreateInstance(...)` calls where DI still resolves a scoped or transient constructor parameter.

 Severity: Warning · Code fix: Yes